netdata/netdata/docs/cloud/visualize/interact-new-charts.md

 At the Definition bar of each chart, there are a few drop-down menus.
 These drop-down menus have 2 functions:

-1. Provide additional information about the visualized chart, to help us understand the data we see.
+1. Provide additional information about the visualized chart, to help with understanding the data that is presented.
-2. Provide filtering and grouping capabilities, altering the query on the fly, to help us get different views of the dataset.
+2. Provide filtering and grouping capabilities, altering the query on the fly, to help get different views of the dataset.

-The NIDL framework attaches metadata to every metric we collect to provide for each of them the following consolidated data for the visible time frame:
+The NIDL framework attaches metadata to every metric that is collected to provide for each of them the following consolidated data for the visible time frame:

 1. The volume contribution of each metric into the final query.
-So even if a query comes from 1000 nodes, we can instantly see the contribution of each node in the result.
+So even if a query comes from 1000 nodes, the contribution of each node in the result can instantly be visualized.
 The same goes for instances, dimensions and labels.
-Especially for labels, Netdata also provides the volume contribution of each label `key:value` pair to the final query, so that we can immediately see for all label values involved in the query how much they affected the chart.
+Especially for labels, Netdata also provides the volume contribution of each label `key:value` pair to the final query, so that you can immediately see how much every label value involved in the query affected the chart.
 2. The anomaly rate of each of them for the time-frame of the query.
 This is used to quickly spot which of the nodes, instances, dimensions or labels have anomalies in the requested time-frame.
 3. The minimum, average and maximum values of all the points used for the query.
 This is used to quickly spot which of the nodes, instances, dimensions or labels are responsible for a spike or a dive in the chart.